Chrono Bike Helmets for Time Trials

 Vents are another question mark.
 Some helmets have none, or only in the rear.
 Some have small ones.
 And at the other end of the spectrum some have generous ones.
 The rider will generate heat in a maximum effort time trial.
 Is it worth giving up some aerodynamic advantage to cool the head?
 The answer may be different for different riders, since some give off more heat from the head than others.
 Lazer is the only one to claim that air taken in through the front vents exits at the rear and pushes the helmet forward.
 We would have to be convinced of that, since conventional wisdom has always been that maximum aerodynamics means no vents at all.

-Weights shown below are the manfacturers' claim.
+Any weights shown below are the manfacturers' claim.
 Accuracy is likely to vary, and there are size and accessory differences, so weighing the helmet yourself is the only way to be sure.

 Chrono Helmet Models